 You should be able to respond to the interviewer, you should have answers ready to say back when asked a question, these questions can range from ‘tell me about yourself’ to ‘why did you leave your last job’ to ‘why do you think you suit the job description’.

 First impressions last, they will be forever etched in the employer’s minds so make sure you dress appropriately.
 Dress for the job you are going for and want to get.
 Be sure that your overall appearance is neat and clean.
-Business attire is extremely important as it makes you look professional and neutral colors is a necessity, so you aren’t too over the top.
+Business attire is extremely important as it makes you look professional and neutral colours are a necessity, so you aren’t too over the top.

 Ask questions at the end, this shows your interest in the company and the interest in what job you are getting yourself in for.
 Allow yourself to ask between three and five questions, these will help you understand the culture behind the company.

 Hope you find these tips helpful for preparing for an interview!
 Good luck!